DreymaR/BigBagKbdTrixPKL/README.md

 * You can run it from a USB drive, remotely or on your PC like any other program.
 * EPKL can map key presses like the installed Windows layout does.
 * You can use it to change single keys, or remap the entire layout.
-* It also supports special keys and functions; see below for info.
+* It also supports special keys and functions; read on for more info.
 <br>

 * EPKL implements my [**Big Bag Of Tricks**][orgBBT] for Windows!